By Dianne Feeley, David Finkel, and Christopher Phelps

 Membership in a socialist group, in other words, ought to complement your practical and theoretical work – not compete with your activism, drag you into sectarian irrelevance, or hold you prisoner to rigid schemes inappropriate to the world around you.
 We’re trying to develop a group with that type of revolutionary socialist politics: democratic and radical, feminist and internationalist, rational and effective, looking ahead to a new century.

 We need your participation, talents and ideas.
-Won't
+Won’t you join us?

 AUTHORS’ POSTSCRIPT: Our thanks to Steve Bloom, Milton Fisk, Eric Hamell, Frank Thompson, Charlie Post, Abra Quinn, Barbara Zeluck, and the Madison and Portland branches of Solidarity, whose written criticism of a draft of this pamphlet helped to improve it substantially.